Master of the Luxembourg Genealogy: Figures of the Family Tree

 The names and titles of the figures are preserved in a copy called "Linea Caroli IV."
 In the Heidelberg Codex, which has 56 depictions, including the so-called "Relic Scenes" from Karlštejn Chapel of St. Mary, the copyist may not have captured all the figures of the original Luxembourg family tree.
 The division of the Family Tree is based on Augustine's conception of four ages - biblical, ancient, Christian and post-last judgment.

 In the first group of figures, the biblical patriarchs Ham, Cush and Nimrod are depicted alongside the forefather Noah (spiritually representing Christ).
 This was followed by the ancient heroes and gods Belus, Ninus, Saturnus, Jupiter, Dardanus, Herictonius, Ylus and Martomirus, and the Trojan king Priamus.
 He was followed by Pharamond, Clovis I, Merovech and Childeric I - the founders of the Frankish Merovingian dynasty, followed by the Salian dynasty: Cylpericus, Lotharius Magnus (Lothair of France).
-The Carolingian dynasty begins with the fictional double portrait of (Bilichildis) and Ansbert, followed by Sancta Boda, Pippin II the Middle, Pippin III Younger, Carolus (Carloman of East Francia) and Carolus Magnus (Charlemagne).
+The Carolingian dynasty begins with the fictional double portrait of Blithild and Ansbert, followed by Sancta Boda, Pippin II the Middle, Pippin III Younger, Carolus (Carloman of East Francia) and Carolus Magnus (Charlemagne).